 Waiting for Dad to come home was always the hardest part.
-As a kid, I remember hearing those dreadful words “…just wait till your Father comes home.”
+As a kid, I remember hearing those dreadful words: “…just wait till your Father comes home.”
 Those were the worst seven words a guilty child could hear.
 And I’m not sure why my Mom would say them, since I’m pretty sure her punishment was just as severe as Dad’s.

 Yet all this pain and suffering is the author's own fault.
 God isn’t forcing him to flood the earth with his own tears.
 God isn’t hurting his bones or making his soul anguish.
 It’s all about the psalmist.
-He is the one reeling in pain and sorrow from the consequences of poor choices.
+He is reeling in pain and sorrow from the consequences of poor choices.
 I think he expects God to respond immediately in anger and punish him for his sins, but it never comes.
 It’s almost as if he is waiting for this wrath of heaven to come down as a bolt of lightning and strike him dead at any moment!

 The psalmist laments and cries out for forgiveness from God.
 As he recites his struggles of what he has done, he begins living out the punishment that HE HIMSELF has brought, yet still recognizes that God is listening and will hear and respond.
-He knows that the Lord accepts his apology--his prayer of confession and for deliverance from his woes (vs 9).
+He knows that the Lord accepts his apology--his prayer of confession and for deliverance from his woes (vs. 9).

 This is the grace we find in this psalm.
 God, because of the relationship we have with him, because of the covenant mercies he granted us by the blood that poured out for our sins in the death of Christ Jesus, and because of the sanctifying daily work of the Holy Spirit, he has not only felt our same woes but has delivered us from them.
 He delivers from the pain we cause others and the pain we cause ourselves.
 Simply put, we are saved, which means we are forgiven.

 The psalmist asks in verse 5, “Who can praise you when they are dead?
 I certainly cannot, so please deliver me from death so that I can praise you!”
 And that is exactly what Christ has done.
 This is exactly why God sent his Son.
 So that in our living we can praise him--but also in the dying away of our sinful nature--we can praise him.
-In all aspects of living and dying we are able to praise the One who hears, answers, and saved us.
+In all aspects of living and dying, we are able to praise the One who hears, answers, and saves us.

 We firmly believe that God not only hears our seeking of forgiveness but that he has already responded.
 And while we do not know exactly what the psalmist is seeking forgiveness from, we do affirm that God has already responded to the authentic admittance of sins with God’s unfailing love.

 Forgiveness isn’t based on anything you and I have done or haven’t done--forgiveness showers down upon us from God’s grace.
-And just as grace is doled out in unmerited-fashion, so too is God’s forgiveness.
+And just as grace is doled out in unmerited fashion, so too is God’s forgiveness.

 The psalmist writes in Psalm 103:10-14 that, as high as the heavens are above the earth, so too is his great love for us!
 What a beautiful reminder in the midst of seeking God’s forgiveness.
 When you repent, you repent to a generous God.
 As far as “the east is from the west” (which, last I checked, actually DOESN’T END), so too has God removed our transgressions from us.
 In the end, we find peace in the midst of our pain.
 Not only is forgiveness freely given, and not only is forgiveness ALREADY given, but God’s forgiveness never ends.